jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 less nuance in their authentication mechanisms: a straightforward log\-in to an account.
-Information disclosure and cross\-site scripting are in higher volumes, and the overall numbers for vulnerabilities are fairly high because there are a lot of parallels between e\-commerce sites, so testing for one will be very similar to testing for the nextmeaning its easy to replicate testing methods across hundreds of sites.
+Information disclosure and cross\-site scripting are in higher volumes, and the overall numbers for vulnerabilities are fairly high because there are a lot of parallels between e\-commerce sites, so testing for one will be very similar to testing for the next—meaning it’s easy to replicate testing methods across hundreds of sites.
 Automotive
-Its not surprising that the automotive industry receives the greatest quantity of cross\-site scripting vulnerabilities.
-Historically, websites havent been their main focus when it comes to security software and they likely have a lot of third\-party and franchise websites that have these vulnerabilities within them.
-The volume of high percentages in the highcritical category is because the automotive industry is relatively new to bug bounty programs, so theres more clean\-up to do.
+It’s not surprising that the automotive industry receives the greatest quantity of cross\-site scripting vulnerabilities.
+Historically, websites haven’t been their main focus when it comes to security software and they likely have a lot of third\-party and franchise websites that have these vulnerabilities within them.
+The volume  of high percentages in the high/critical category is because the automotive industry is relatively new to bug bounty programs, so there’s more clean\-up to do.
 Media and Entertainment
 The media and entertainment industry aligns closely with the average.
 While these organizations will have a lot of websites (including those largely forgotten for old releases), because they are often static pages, they are not hugely exploitable.
 Computer Software
-Because the computer software industrys products are largely delivered by desktop applications, fewer web vulnerabilities like cross\-site scripting affect these businesses.
+Because the computer software industry’s products are largely delivered by desktop applications, fewer web vulnerabilities like cross\-site scripting affect these businesses.
 Internet and Online Services
 We see a high level of security maturity in the internet and online services industry because